ustims/DartORM/README.md

 ORM has two classes for finding records: Find and FindOne.

-Constructors receives a class that extends ORM.Model.
+Constructors receives a class that extend ORM.Model.

 ```dart